mina2022starradiolounge/kotlin-web-site/docs/topics/getting-started.md

 [//]: # (title: Get started with Kotlin)

-[Kotlin](https://kotlinlang.org) is a modern but already mature programming language aimed to make developers happier.
+[Kotlin](https://kotlinlang.org) is a modern but already mature programming language designed to make developers happier.
 It's concise, safe, interoperable with Java and other languages, and provides many ways to reuse code between multiple platforms for productive programming.

 Pick it up to start building powerful applications!